 Deans' Welcome Message

 In early 2012, we were each searching for a partner university on the Pacific rim to help us develop a dynamic, solutions-oriented public policy program for a global constituency.
-Our searches led very quickly to a partnership that resulted in the innovative joint Master of Global Public Policy (MGPP).
+Our search led very quickly to a partnership that resulted in the innovative joint Global Master of Public Policy (GMPP).

-The MGPP is unique in many ways.
+The Global MPP is unique in many ways.
 It may be the first master of public policy degree tailored for both public and private leaders who possess significant executive experience.
-Not only is the degree a partnership between two leading universities, it is taught in three world-class cities, Hong Kong, Los Angeles and Beijing.
+Not only is the degree a partnership between two leading universities, it is taught in world-class cities around the Pacific Rim, Hong Kong, Los Angeles, Shanghai and Beijing.
 The degree is global with respect to the networks of students, faculty, and ideas it brings together.
-In brief, we believe the MGPP will set the standard for future degrees of its kind.
+In brief, we believe the Global MPP will set the standard for future degrees of its kind.

-We appreciate your interest in the MGPP.
+We appreciate your interest in the Global MPP.
 We believe your pursuit of the degree is the beginning of your mastery of problems whose solution is vital to people around the world.

 C.Erwin and Ione L. Piper Chair and Professor